Soulthym/fri-basic/README.md

 ```

 ## Implementation details
-I am using the Goldilocks Field 2^64-2^32-1 for the implementation.
+I am using the Goldilocks Field 2^64-2^32+1 for the implementation.
 The field is defined in the `field.rs` file.
 This field's 'magic' values were reverse-engineered from the [Plonky2 codebase](https://github.com/0xPolygonZero/plonky2/blob/main/field/src/goldilocks_field.rs), mainly the multiplicative coset generator.
 I implemented polynomial algebra in the `polynomial.rs` file.
 The FRI prover and verifiers are implemented in the `fri.rs` file.
+The "Fiat Shamir" transform is merely simulated by using RNG to generate the challenges.
+The workflow I'm using was inspired from it though as it makes testing easier to have it non-interactive.
+There is also no interpolation of any kind, as the focus was on the FRI algorithm itself.
+I only verify layers for consistency and their proofs.

 ### Notes and acknowledgements
 The code is for experimental/demo purposes only and should not be used in production.